chrisjsimpson/fastapi/README.md

 Built upon the *amazing* documentation at: https://fastapi.tiangolo.com/tutorial/

+## What do I get?

+- Automated FastAPI deployments from the main branch using Dokku via Github actions

+## How long will it take?

+- About 30mins

 ## How do I run it locally?

 Create & activate a python3 [virtual environment](https://docs.python.org/3/tutorial/venv.html) (optional, but **very** recommended)